House of Commons of Canada: Renovations

-The current chamber is currently undergoing an estimated decade-long restoration and renovation, which began in December 2018.
-Parliamentarians have relocated to the courtyard of the 159-year-old West Block which also underwent seven years of renovations and repairs to get ready for the move.
+The Centre Block chamber is undergoing an estimated decade-long restoration and renovation, which began in December 2018.
+Parliamentarians have relocated to the courtyard of the West Block, which also underwent seven years of renovations and repairs to get ready for the move.
 Prime Minister Justin Trudeau marked the closing of the Centre Block on December 12, 2018.
 The final sittings of both the House of Commons and the Senate in Centre Block took place on December 13, 2018.